-- Nova Scotia residents are defined as those students in receipt of a Nova Scotia student loan - For Canadian and Permanent Resident students without a student loan, Nova Scotia residency is determined using the following guidelines: - O Students entering university immediately after Nova Scotia high school completion (i.e. within the last twelve (12) months), or - the province of permanent home address on the date of application for admission must be Nova Scotia.
+- Nova Scotia residents are defined as those students in receipt of a Nova Scotia student loan - For Canadian and Permanent Resident students without a student loan, Nova Scotia residency is determined using the following guidelines:

-Further clarification is available at http://studentloans.ednet.ns.ca/
+- Students entering university immediately after Nova Scotia high school completion (i.e. within the last twelve (12) months), or - Students whose province of permanent home address on the date of application for admission is Nova Scotia. - Further clarification is available at http://studentloans.ednet.ns.ca/